vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 ## Static Site Generator
 I couldn't belive I didn't know about this technology.
-I realized how much I'm trapped in the world of the enterprise software development a have no clue that there is an enitre field a
+I realized how much I'm trapped in the world of the enterprise software development a have no clue that there is an enitre field about Static site generators.

+The platform I came across is the leader and most popular in the field, is the Jekyll.
+Looked promissing, but

 advantages
 you can just grab your content and migrate to another platform based on Markdown within hours
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4NDg0NDU5MywxMzAxOTMyNDAyLDE3Nj
+eyJoaXN0b3J5IjpbMTczNzczODk3MSwxMzAxOTMyNDAyLDE3Nj
 YyMzg1ODEsMTA4ODU5MDY4NCwxMjkwOTk5MTY1XX0=
 -->